-The Series A Preferred Shares include the right, as a group, to receive: (i) 4.5% of the net sales of MAT2203 and MAT2501, in each case from and after the date, respectively, such candidate has received FDA or EMA approval, and (ii) 7.5% of the proceeds, if any, received by the Company in connection with the licensing or other disposition by the Company of MAT2203 and/or MAT2501 ("Royalty Payment Rights").
+The Series A Preferred Stock includes the right, as a group, to receive: (i) 4.5% of the net sales of MAT2203 and MAT2501, in each case from and after the date, respectively, such candidate has received FDA or EMA approval, and (ii) 7.5% of the proceeds, if any, received by the Company in connection with the licensing or other disposition by the Company of MAT2203 and/or MAT2501 ("Royalty Payment Rights").
 The royalty is payable so long as the Company has valid patents covering MAT2203 and MAT2501, as applicable.
 The Royalty Payment Rights are unsecured obligations of the Company.
-The royalty payment will be allocated to the holders based on their pro rata ownership of vested Series A Preferred Shares.
-The royalty rights that are part of the Series A Preferred Shares will vest, in equal thirds, upon each of the July 29, 2017, July 29, 2018, and July 29, 2019, which are the first, second and third anniversary dates of the Initial Closing, (each a "Vesting Date"); provided however, if the Series A Preferred Shares automatically convert into common stock prior to the 36 month anniversary of the initial closing, then the royalty rights that are part of the outstanding Series A Preferred Shares shall be deemed to be fully vested as of the date of conversion.
-Even if the Series A Preferred Shares are purchased after the initial closing, the vesting periods for the royalty rights that are part of the Series A Preferred Shares shall still be based on the Vesting Dates.
-During the first 36 months following the initial closing, the right to receive a royalty will follow the Series A Preferred Shares; after July 29, 2019 the royalty payment rights may be transferred separately from the Series A Preferred Stock subject to available exemption from registration under applicable securities laws.
-The Company believes that such rights are not separable free standing instruments requiring bifurcation at the date of transaction.
-The Company may recognize a deemed dividend for the estimated fair value of the vested portion of the royalty rights in future periods.
-As of December 31, 2017, no accrual has been recorded for royalty payments as it is not probable at this time that any amount will be paid.
+The royalty payment will be allocated to the holders based on their pro rata ownership of vested Series A Preferred Stock.
+The royalty rights that are part of the Series A Preferred Stock will vest, in equal thirds, upon each of the July 29, 2017, July 29, 2018, and July 29, 2019, which are the first, second and third anniversary dates of the Initial Closing, (each a "Vesting Date"); provided however, if the Series A Preferred Stock automatically converts into common stock prior to the 36 month anniversary of the initial closing, then the royalty rights that are part of the outstanding Series A Preferred Stock shall be deemed to be fully vested as of the date of conversion.
+Even if the Series A Preferred Stock is purchased after the initial closing, the vesting periods for the royalty rights that are part of the Series A Preferred Stock shall still be based on the Vesting Dates.
+During the first 36 months following the initial closing, the right to receive a royalty will follow the Series A Preferred Stock; after July 29, 2019 the royalty payment rights may be transferred separately from the Series A Preferred Stock subject to available exemption from registration under applicable securities laws.
+The Company believes that such rights are not separable free-standing instruments requiring bifurcation at the date of transaction.
+The Company may recognize a deemed dividend for the estimated fair value of the vested portion of the royalty